-Example uses of Cloud Storage Transfer Service include:
+You might use Cloud Storage Transfer Service to:

 Cloud Storage Transfer Service has options that make data transfers and synchronization between data sources and data sinks easier.
 For example, you can:

 Schedule one-time transfers or recurring transfers.

 Schedule periodic synchronization from data source to data sink with advanced filters based on file creation dates, file-name filters, and the times of day you prefer to import data.